MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.32.1 Non-SSO Log In

 The calendar will be accessed from multiple devices and browsers to verify that a log-in is required each time.
+The tester will verify that access is given to valid username and passwords that match.
+If the user forgets their username or password, they can receive their username through the e-mail or through a phone text.
+The user can reset their password through e-mail or a phone text.

 #### 4.2.32.2 Non-SSO Log Out

-Logging out from multiple devices and browsers will be performed to verify that logging out is required on each device.
+Logging out from multiple devices and browsers will be performed to verify that logging out is possible on each device.
+The tester will verify that the user is automatically logged off after an hour of inactivity.
+If the network connection fails then a "Lost Connectivity" error message will be displayed.

 ### 4.2.33 Sort & Filter